LivePersonInc/knowledge-center-archive/pages/documents/Agent-Manager-Workspace/Workspace-configuration/adding-your-own-widgets.md

 In the same way, consumers can upload content - such as a product’s web page, a screenshot of an error message - that will instantly be displayed to the Agent, enabling them to provide a more effective and efficient service.
 Moreover, the flexibility of this framework opens the door for integrations with other engagement tools, such as live video connection.

+For more information on how to set up this connectivity between the two SDKs, please refer to their respective documentations in the Developer Center.

 ## Why don’t I see my customized widget?

 **For a successful integration, please note the following:**